danielharrell/open-eyes-lect-2017-18/Open.md

 course.
-And to suspect otherwise; to think we are never outside ourselves wholly; to suppose we always see things from a point of view; to doubt that the way things seem is the way things are---this is what awareness is like from outside it, or from what Bergson attributes here to the speculations of philosophy.
-While awareness may be nothing but openness from the inside, from the outside, awareness is always enclosed in openness.
+And to suspect otherwise; to think we are never outside ourselves wholly; to suppose we always see things from a point of view; to doubt that the way things seem is ever the way things are---this is what awareness is like from outside it, or from what Bergson attributes here to the speculations of philosophy.
+While awareness is nothing but openness from the inside, from the outside, awareness is always enclosed in openness.
 And if our selfhood is what encloses it, then we can put the point again paradoxically, but even more paradoxically than before.
 For why is it only outside ourselves that being outside ourselves becomes not just questionable, but impossible?
-That is, why is it only outside ourselves that we seem to *gain* a self, the self we are always inside of, to make being outside ourselves a contradiction in terms?
+That is, why is it only outside ourselves that we come to see the self we are always inside of; the self that makes being outside ourselves a contradiction in terms?

+And if it is a contradiction in terms, then how did we get outside ourselves to see it, and why is that not enough to contradict the contradiction?
+What distinguishes the outside within, where we are always outside ourselves, and nothing but openness, from the outside without, where we are always inside ourselves, and enclosed in openness?
+And how are we ever carried from the one outside to the other?
+If the way things seem is the way things are, from within awareness, then how do we ever escape awareness to see, with self-awareness, that the way things seem is *not* the way they are?
+Or to put the question in terms from Bergson himself, if common-sense is adequate enough to make the speculations of philosophy against that adequacy astonishing, then how do these speculations ever arise, much less become convincing?
+Or to put the question one last way, in Platonic terms: if inside ourselves we are nothing but openness, and in that sense possess an interior whose interiority we never see, as if we inhabited a cave, then how do we ever get outside ourselves to (revise this paragraph) we live in a cave invisible to us from within, openness seems to define our lives from within, then how can we liberate ourselvesour lifeooked at from within ourselves is nothing but openness,

+then how Or to put the question in terms borrowed from Bergson himself: then what distinguishes the outside how do we get outside ourselves to see it?
+Given the adequacy of common sense, where the way things seem is the way things are, what makes philosophical speculation from within, kOr to put this in Bergson's terms, what makes philosophical speculation possible, if common sense against common sense even possible, if common sense What makes the contradiction manifest?

+then
+how we get outside ourselves to see it, and see it as indeed a contradiction, and why not consider our getting outside ourselves to see it sufficient to resolve it?
+What makes philosophical speculation possible, given the completeness of common sense?  is only outside ourselves that we can see this, then why does it look like a contradiction rather than a fact? is the contradiction affirmed rather than refuted do we take the contradiction to be is *this* the contradiction rather than the apparent one that produces the paradox.
+That is, why do we take our having to be outside ourselves if we see how being outside ourselves is impossible, where it is from outside ourselves that we discover how being outside ourselves is impossible. in any sense is contradictory. we discover, from outside ourselves in some sense, how being outside ourselves in any sense is contradictory?   enu if it *is* a contradiction in terms, then where are we, Why does this self go unseen when we are inside it,  rom inside ourselves, Why is the self we gain outside ourselves In what sense can the self we gain from outside ourselves And why should the contradiction be this, if it is only outside ourselves that we can find it contradictory. deem is be the contradiction, And if we are outside ourselves to what makes this the contradiction rather than why should the contradiction be this, being outside ourselves, this be the contradiction, rather than

 ,
 - This is a description of awareness as openness.